Recycling In Switzerland: What Are The Rules?

 Recycling organic waste

-What most people do when they can recycle green waste is to collect it in a smaller green bin inside, or on the window sill of the kitchen (because it can stink).
-This smaller green bin can be lined with an organic plastic bag that is compostable too.
-If you use normal plastic bags, be sure to throw them away in the normal trash.
+Most people collect the green waste in a smaller green bin inside.
+They leave it on the window sill of the kitchen (because it can stink).
+This smaller green bin can be lined with an organic plastic bag that is compostable, too.
+If you use regular plastic bags, throw them away in the trash.

 Paper and Cardboard